-All administrative functions are available through the vSphere Client and the vSphere Web Client.
+All administrative functions are available through the vSphere Client .

-The vSphere Client and the vSphere Web Client are cross-platform applications that can connect only to vCenter Server.
-They have a full range of administrative functionality and an extensible plug-in-based architecture.
+The vSphere Client is a cross-platform application that can connect only to vCenter Server.
+It has a full range of administrative functionality and an extensible plug-in-based architecture.
 Typical users are virtual infrastructure administrators, help desk, network operations center operators, and virtual machine owners.

-Users can use the vSphere Client and the vSphere Web Client to access vCenter Server through a Web browser.
-Both clients use the VMware API to mediate the communication between the browser and the vCenter Server.
+Users can use the vSphere Client to access vCenter Server through a Web browser. vSphere Client uses the VMware API to mediate the communication between the browser and the vCenter Server .